Samuca-sys/github-explorer/README.md

 - [:closed_book: License](#closed_book-license)

 ## :one: About
-Web app to search for RocketSeat repositories by github acess made for the fist chapter of [RocketSeat Ignite](https://rocketseat.com.br/)
+Web app to search for RocketSeat repositories by github acess made for the first chapter of [RocketSeat Ignite](https://rocketseat.com.br/)

 ## :two: Technologies